KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

-### As you can see, the above distribution of ratings chart gives you a clear picture of how many reviews fall into each rating category (from 1 to 5).
+### As you can see, the above distribution of ratings chart gives us a clear picture of how many reviews fall into each rating category (from 1 to 5).

 ### The next step is to label the data with sentiments.
 We can use Textblob for this task.